AzureAiDevs/hub/website/blog/2023-aia/2023-04-15-openai-blazer/index.md

 -->

+## 🚌 Build and intelligent web apps with Blazor and Azure OpenAI

-Blazor is a new web framework for building single-page applications (SPAs) using .NET and C#.
-It allows developers to create client-side web applications with the same language and tools they use to build server-side applications.
-One of the benefits of Blazor is that it eliminates the need for JavaScript, which can often cause compatibility issues and make development more challenging.
+Read [today's article](https://blazorhelpwebsite.com/ViewBlogPost/2065) about Blazor, a new web framework for building single-page applications (SPAs) using .NET and C#.
+It allows developers to create client-side web applications with the same language and tools used to build server-side applications.
 Blazor provides a more cohesive development experience, with full-stack web development using .NET.

-Blazor Help Website is a popular online resource that provides a wealth of information and tutorials about Blazor.
-The website is dedicated to helping developers get up to speed with Blazor quickly and efficiently.
-It offers a range of resources for both beginners and advanced developers, including articles, tutorials, and videos.
-The website also has a community forum where developers can ask questions and share their knowledge with others.

-One of the most useful features of the Blazor Help Website is its extensive library of code samples and demos.
-These code samples provide developers with practical examples of how to use Blazor to build real-world applications.
-The website covers a range of topics related to Blazor, including components, data binding, navigation, and authentication.
-With its comprehensive and up-to-date content, the Blazor Help Website is an excellent resource for anyone looking to learn more about Blazor and how to use it to build modern web applications.
+In today's aricle y find an extensive library of code samples and demos.
+These code samples will provide you with practical examples of how to use Blazor and Azure OpenAI to build real-world applications.

 ![](image.png)